About the Ceremonies

 Your certificate will be posted to you after the ceremonies, if you have provided your address (please allow up to 8 weeks for delivery).
 Read more about award certificates.

-Click on the appropriate ‘Register’ button on the Registration section of our web page.
-This will take you to a login page where you will be asked to give your student ID number (7 digits) and your password to access the online form.
+Click on the appropriate ‘Register’ button on the Registration and Eligiblity page.
+You will then either need to log in using your ITS login details or will be taken a login page where you will be asked to give your student ID number (7 digits) and request a password to access graduation registration.

 There are various reasons why you may not have access to the online form.